MariaDB4j/MariaDB4j/README.md

 Release?
 --------

 Remember that mariaDB4j-pom-lite & DBs/mariaDB4j-db-* are now versioned non SNAPSHOT, always fixed; VS the rest that continues to be a 2.2.x-SNAPSHOT (as before).
 All the steps below except the last one only apply at the root pom.xml (=mariaDB4j-pom) with is mariaDB4j-core, mariaDB4j & mariaDB4j-app <modules>.
-The mariaDB4j-pom-lite & DBs/mariaDB4j-db-* with their manually maintained fixed <version> however are simply deployed manually with an mvn deploy as shown in the last step.
+The mariaDB4j-pom-lite & DBs/mariaDB4j-db-* with their manually maintained fixed <version> however are simply deployed manually with a direct mvn deploy as shown in the last step.

 When doing a release, here are a few things to do every time: